 Ireland’s home to bucket loads of mountains, dotted right the way across the country, offering both amateur and seasoned climbers plenty of hiking options to choose from.

-From the giants known as Carrauntoohil (Co.
+From the giants of Carrauntoohil (Co.
 Kerry) and Lugnaquilla (Co.
-Wicklow) to more accessible climbs like the Sugar Loaf (Co.
-Wicklow), Ireland boasts peaks in every shape and size, just waiting to be conquered.
+Wicklow) to the more accessible climbs like the Sugar Loaf (Co.
+Wicklow) and Cuilcagh (County Fermanagh), Ireland boasts peaks in every shape and size, just waiting to be conquered.

 County Mayo’s Croagh Patrick is considered Ireland’s holiest mountain, with a traditional pilgrimage taking place each year, stretching back over 5,000 years from the Stone Age to the present day.

 At it’s highest point, the mountain rises 750 metres (2,500 feet) into the sky above County Mayo, so it’s by no means an easy climb to the top (and it’s an even harder descent).

 If you’re planning a trip, or if you’re curious about the views along the way, here’s 23 photos shot by real adventurers (here’s a handy guide on climbing Croagh Patrick to get you ready).

 1 – Feast your eyes upon the beauty of Clew Bay

 A photo posted by Jessica Bueti (@la_jeky) on

 2 – Croagh Patrick is a whopping 2,507 foot high which means views for days!